Arena Hash: Arena Hash (1988–1990)

-In 1988 they released, between January and April, their first debut album entitled Arena Hash.
-The first single from the album to be broadcast on radio stations was Kangrejo (Sacudía), followed by the single entitled Cuando La Cama Me Da Vueltas, which became number one on the different Lima radio stations in Peru.
-It was here where Arena Hash would become one of the most popular and largest bands in the history of Peru.
+In 1987, Arena Hash signed with record label, Discos Independientes del Peru, which would frequently produce songs by the band.
+Later, the band would sign with giants CBS Records after many radio stations played their songs.
+In 1988, they released, between January and April, their first debut album entitled Arena Hash, produced by CBS and Discos Independientes.
+The first single from the album to be broadcast on radio stations was "Kangrejo (Sacudía)", followed by the single entitled "Cuando la cama me da vueltas", which became number one on the different radio stations across Lima and Peru.
+It was here where Arena Hash would become one of the most popular in the history of Peru.

-From this first album, the songs Me resfrié en Brasil, No cambiaré, both in new wave style, were also played, as well as Stress and the hard rock or heavy metal Rompe-orejas, a reminiscence of his beginnings.
-In 1989 Arena Hash performed a series of concerts both in Lima and in the provinces, they filled stadiums, arenas and was one of the few groups that became idols of crowds.
-In 1990 they began to play Materialismo Sexual, a song that was included in his second album; but that did not achieve the success of previous hits.
+From this first album, the songs "Me resfrié en Brasil", "No cambiaré", both in new wave style, were also played, as well as "Stress" and the hard rock or heavy metal "Rompe orejas", a reminiscence of his beginnings.
+In 1989, Arena Hash performed a series of concerts in cities such as Iquitos, Arequipa and Trujillo.
+They filled stadiums, arenas and was one of the few groups that became idols of crowds.
+In 1990, they began to play "Materialismo sexual", a song that was included in his second album; but that did not achieve the success of previous hits.

 Ah Ah Ah (1991–1993)

-In 1991 the second album of entitled Ah, Ah, Ah was released.
-The first video clip of this production was El Rey del Ah, Ah, Ah, a song that became a success.
-In addition, Y Es Que Sucede Así was also played, which quickly became number one on all Peruvian radios and of the band.
-Other singles from the album were also played, such as A Ese Infierno No Voy a Volver and the melancholic new wave ballad Cómo te va mi amor.
-Another little-known song on the album was the new wave-reggae Quiero vivir quiz sin amor.
+After ending their contract with CBS, Arena Hash signed with SonoSur.
+In 1991, the second album of entitled Ah, Ah, Ah was released.
+The first video clip of this production was "El rey del ah, ah, ah" a song that became a success.
+In addition, "Y es que sucede así" was also played, which quickly became number one on all Peruvian radios and of the band.
+Other singles from the album were also played, such as "A ese infierno no voy a volver" and the melancholic new wave ballad "¿Cómo te va, mi amor?".
+Another little-known song on the album was the new wave-reggae "Quiero vivir tal vez sin amor".
+Three music videos of "Y es que sucede así", "El rey del ah, ah, ah", and "A ese infierno no voy a volver" were produced as, along with numerous independent videos to promote the band, such as "El túnel del bus".
+The band would continue to tour the country and traveled to Miami.

-On Saturday, May 15, 1993, Arena Hash gave their last concert at the coliseum of the Colegio San Agustín together with Frágil, being the opening act for the band Foreigner.
-After that, the group dissolves to make way for personal projects of each of its members.
+On May 15, 1993, Arena Hash gave their last concert at the coliseum of the Colegio San Agustín together with Frágil, being the opening act for the band Foreigner.
+After that, the group separates.
+Pedro Suárez-Vértiz hoped to continue with the band in order to release their third studio album and expand internationally.
+According to Arturo Pomar however, the rest of the band wanted to internationalize their music but Pedro Suárez-Vértiz did not want anyone to play his songs and thus distanced himself from the band.